JSBmanD/docs/pages/organic-search/firebase.md

 ![image](/_assets/img/pages/organic-search/firebase/db-summary.png)

+[block:callout]
+{
+  "type": "note",
-!!! note "Google does not scrape sitemaps for apps with custom domains"
-    If you're using a custom domain for your Branch links, Google will not scrape your auto-generated sitemap.
+  "title": "Google does not scrape sitemaps for apps with custom domains", "body": "If you're using a custom domain for your Branch links, Google will not scrape your auto-generated sitemap."
+}
+[/block]

 ## Advanced